 - 1. Set the unique address for each thermostat from 01 to 20. - 2.
 Press and hold the Menu button until you see the system mode display on the lower right begin to scroll and change modes; then press and hold the Heat/Cool button with the Menu button. - 3.
-When the display shows "address" and the setpoint temperature changes to the address number, press the UP or DN button to raise or lower the number.
+When the display shows "address" and the setpoint temperature changes to the address number, release Heat/Cool and Menu buttons and press the UP or DN button to raise or lower the number.